httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 organization that the organization would otherwise prefer not be disclosed.

-Because Expect-CT causes remotely-detectable behavior, it's advisable that UAs offer a way for privacy-sensitive users to clear currently noted Expect-CT hosts, and allow users to query the current state of Known Expect-CT Hosts.
+Because Expect-CT causes remotely-detectable behavior, it's advisable that UAs offer a way for privacy-sensitive end users to clear currently noted Expect-CT hosts, and allow users to query the current state of Known Expect-CT Hosts.

 # Security Considerations {#security-considerations}